BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 All psychic systems (minds) are in the environment of social systems and vice versa.

 He famously argued that communication between psychic systems happens not between (whole) persons or individuals.
-This seems counterintuitive but if we spent a little more thought into his claim and clarify some termonology, it makes sense.
+This seems counterintuitive but if we spent a little more thought into his claim and clarify some terminology, it makes sense.
 Hans-Georg Moeller put it the following way:

 >You cannot communicate with me with your mind or brain, you will have to perform another communicative operation such as writing or speaking. -- {% cite moeller:2006 %}

-Luhmann described the mind (the psychic system) as well as social systems as *operational closed, structurally coupled, autopoetic systems*.
+Luhmann described the mind (the psychic system) as well as social systems as *operational closed, structurally coupled, autopoietic systems*.
 That are a bunch of important terms right away which require some explanation.

 In Luhmann's view, a system is defined by its differentiation with its environment---**differentiation** plays one of the most important roles in his work.
-This differentiation is esablished and obtained through the operations of the system.
+This differentiation is established and obtained through the operations of the system.
 The system differentiates itself from its environment thus it defines itself.
 In other words, the system creates its own functions by its operations (self-creation and self-preservation).
 Thinking leads to more thinking and perception leads to more perception.
 The economy creates itself by doing economics, the mass media creates itself by its operation of differentiating between information and non-information.

-Another *theme* in Luhmann's writing is the use of paradoxes which is certainly inspired by Spencer-Brown's logic presented in *Law of Forms* {% cite brown:1969 %}.
+Another *theme* in Luhmann's writing is the use of paradoxes which is certainly inspired by Spencer-Brown's logic presented in *Laws of Form* {% cite brown:1969 %}.
-Inspired by imaginary numbers, Spencer-Brown introduced imaginare truth values which are paradoxically in space but the paradox is resolved in time.
+Inspired by imaginary numbers, Spencer-Brown introduced imaginary truth values which are paradoxically in space but the paradox is resolved in time.
-Therefore, a paradoxical systems becomes genererative in time.
+Therefore, a paradoxical system becomes generative in time.
 One prime example is our mind which is capable of self-observation (*reentry*).
-Paradoxically, the oberservation is part of what is observed.
+Paradoxically, the observation is part of what is observed.
 However, in time this gets resolved.
 While I am observing myself (second-order observation) I cannot observe my environment (first-order observation).
-I can switch to the first-order observation but then I lose track of my oberservation of myself.
+I can switch to the first-order observation but then I lose track of my observation of myself.
 In a sense, this back and forth observation and self-observation---this paradox---generates myself.

 A psychic or social system is *operational closed* because its operations can not leave the system.